outlaws42/score/assets/help_player.md

 ## Players List

 The list of players will be shown here.
 Each player has a tile in the list.

-In the "Name" column of the tile will display the players name.
-The "Wins" column will display the number of wins the player has accumilated.
+- **"Name"** column of the tile will display the players name.
+- **Matches** column will display the number matches the player has played.
+- **"Wins"** column will display the number of wins the player has accumilated.

 ### Player Tile